 Balance Due: 90 days prior to climb date

-• All shared equipment such as tents, stoves, ropes, etc.
+• All shared group equipment, such as tents, stoves, climbing ropes and hardware, first aid, etc.

 • Ice Axe: A short ice axe no longer than 60 cm.